Toddlers are mesmerizing and entranced by sounds of a pounding

 with anger and punishment are doing their part to create bad behavior

-or festering hostilities that are apt to erupt in unexpected ways.
+or festering hostilities that are apt to erupt in unexpected and uncontrollable ways.

 Creative